Steeze/arcade-game/README.md

 #How to get started with the game.

-A. If you have Node.js (http://nodejs.org/) installed,
+A. If you have Node.js (http://nodejs.org/) installed

      1. Open a command prompt (windows) or terminal (mac) and navigate to the folder you cloned this project into.
      2. Run the command "npm install"
      3. After the node_modules install, type "gulp" then "gulp open" this will open you default browser with the game.

-B. If you don't have Node.js installed,
+B. If you don't have Node.js installed

      1. (Windows) Open the folder you cloned this project into and double click the index.html file.
      2. (Mac) Open Spotlight by using the shortcut 'command-Space'.
 Type 'Finder'.
 Then navigate to the folder you cloned this project into and click on the index.html file.